 Main Clause Conjunction Main Clause The dog runs after squirrels, and the squirrels run away.
-The dog terrifies the squirrels, so they stay high in the trees.
+The dog terrifies the squirrels, 50 they stay high in the trees.
 The dog chases them every day, but it has never caught one.
 The squirrels climb trees, or they run through fences.
-The squirreis climb trees, or they run through ten Main Clause Main Clause it can move quickly.